-"Types of cluster, port, and server configurations" on page 16 There are many ways that you can configure Load Balancer to support your site.
+"Types of cluster, port, and server configurations for Dispatcher" on page 26 There are many ways that you can configure Dispatcher to support your site.

 What is new in this release

 Load Balancer for IBM WebSphere Application Server contains a number of new features.